ShadowMitia/YACHT/README.md

 Both approaches have pros and cons.
 A significant difference between them is AFL uses stdin and files to fuzz, where as libfuzz uses `uint_8` arrays to fuzz (as show in `tests\fuzz_examples\libfuzz_example.cpp`).

 #### Code coverage:
 In Unix/MacOS, you can use [gcovr](https://gcovr.com/en/stable/) or [lcov](https://github.com/linux-test-project/lcov) for code coverage.
-Once installed, simply enable either (or both) of them in your `./Config.cmake` file.
+Once installed (`pip3 install gcovr` and `sudo apt install lcov` respectively), simply enable either (or both) of them in your `./Config.cmake` file.
 This will generate a folder with html file in your build directory where a full report of code coverage can be seen.
 For windows, if `mingw` or a similar method is used, you can use gcovr or lcov.
 If visual studio is used, we recommend OpenCppCoverage plugin for visual studio, as it will be much simpler and nicer to use.

 GL&HF.